gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 **Note**: The xsuaa JWT token is generated with the same xsuaa service instance that is bound to the application router.

-**Caution**: You should not use SAP Cloud Platform beta features in subaccounts that belong to productive enterprise accounts.
-Any use of beta functionality is at the customer's own risk, and SAP shall not be liable for errors or damages caused by the use of beta features.
-For more information, see [Using Beta Features in Subaccounts](<https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/8ed4a705efa0431b910056c0acdbf377.html#43dfee6e1c174d978195197a8fb0a24a.html>).

 ## Central Logout